RSchueder/COASTSERV_Model/README.md

 # DWAQ_CMEMS
 Tools for nesting coastal DFM and DFMWAQ models in FES tide model output and CMEMS MERCATOR global physiochemical and biogeochemical model output

+# Prerequisites
+packages not standard to Anaconda:
+* motuclient
+* netCDF4
+other requirements:
+* python must be in PATH environment variable
+* might only work on systems with english language/keyboard

 # Usage
 The tool workflow is designed such that the user is expected to start with a bounding box on the globe and line segments that they wish to define model boundaries on.
 These are expected to come from a web app or manual perscription.